johanvandegriff/jjv.sh/content/blog/how-i-created-johanv-net.md

 Caddy also solves the problem of redirecting my old URLs to the new site, and it can even function as a URL shortener using path-based routing.

 ## Multistreaming
 My old setup had a system for streaming to multiple sites at once (Owncast, Twitch, YouTube, Odysee, DLive, etc.) by using someone's custom build of nginx to forward RTMP streams to any number of destinations.
-With the new setup, I wanted to improve on this since that project hasn't been updated in years, which could be a security issue.

 I searched online for "RTMP multiplexing" and found an app called [prism](https://github.com/muesli/prism), and another based on it called [prism+](https://github.com/geekgonecrazy/prismplus), which are coincidentally both made by folks I happen to follow on Mastodon.
 I decided on prism because it is a simple command I can run locally for now.
+Update: I tried to stream with prism, and it failed, so I'm back to nginx until I can fix that.

 In the future, I want to integrate prism or prism+ into the hugowncast server to provide multistream support out of the box, which is much nicer than having to multiplex from your local computer.
 To aggregate all the chatrooms, I currently have a service I wrote in nodejs, which I want to rewrite in golang so I can include it as a library in hugowncast.